 The remote desktop utility allows you authenticate and access the desktop environment of any remote Windows devices in the network, from OpManager's user interface (UI).
 This allows for quick network troubleshooting like in the case of Telnet/ SSH for Linux/Unix based devices.

-The terminal allows you to establish a secure and encrypted connection with the remote device to execute various commands, diagnose and troubleshoot network issues.
+The terminal allows you to establish a secure and encrypted connection with the remote device to execute various commands, diagnose and troubleshoot network problems.

-In the terminal, a network administrator can manually execute all supported commands, widely interpreted as basic network troubleshooting tools, such as ping, tracert/ trace route, ipconfig/ ifconfig, netstat, nslookup, pathping/MTR, route, etc., to analyze and troubleshoot network issues.
+In the terminal, a network administrator can manually execute all supported commands, widely interpreted as basic network troubleshooting tools, such as ping, tracert/ trace route, ipconfig/ ifconfig, netstat, nslookup, pathping/MTR, route, etc., to analyze and troubleshoot network problems.
+Apart from troubleshooting issues, it is important to optimize network for maximum performance.

 IT workflow automation is a powerful and adept network troubleshooting automation tool that executes Level 1 troubleshooting and repetitive maintenance tasks based on predefined workflows.
 The network administrator can easily drag-and-drop actions into the workflow builder to create a troubleshooting flow.
 This will initiate step-by-step troubleshooting for network faults on a regular basis based on the scheduled time or when alarms are triggered on associated devices or groups.